-Orthodontic treatment is most commonly started between the ages of 12 and 16 because most permanent teeth have grown in by this time.
+Orthodontic treatment for teens is most commonly started between the ages of 12 and 16 because most permanent teeth have grown in by this time.

 Gaps, crowding, and issues with bite and alignment are easily detected by this time.
-Bone and jaw structure have sufficiently formed to allow orthodontic treatment to begin.
-Some kids and teens may have already begun Phase I treatment an earlier age, and now may be the time to follow up with full braces or Invisalign.
+Bone and jaw structures have sufficiently formed to allow orthodontic treatment to begin.
+Some kids and teens may have already begun Phase I treatment at an earlier age, and now may be the time to follow up with full braces or Invisalign.
 Robinson + Ries Orthodontics offers the best teeth straightening options.

-If your teenager has gaps, crooked, or protruding teeth, they may feel self-conscious and hide their smile.
+If your teenager has gaps, crooked, protruding teeth, or other teeth problems they may feel self-conscious and hide their smile.
 They may also be very concerned with how they may be perceived and treated by their peers.
-Confidence and positive self-esteem can help your teen be successful through their education, social and future career goals.
+Confidence and positive self-esteem can help your teen be successful through their education, social, and future career goals.

 Most people arrive at an orthodontist for aesthetic concerns, however many of the benefits from orthodontics are functional in nature.
-Healthy jaw joint and tooth alignment decreases the risk for sleep apnea, TMD and tooth loss.
+Healthy jaw joint and tooth alignment decrease the risk for sleep apnea, TMD, and tooth loss.

 Teeth that are straight and well-aligned are: